 Step 2: Create your filter using the filter type, operator and value fields provided.
 Note that Swrve provides an AND / OR operator to enable you to associate multiple values with the same filter.

 Step 3: Select Apply filter.

 Step 4: The audience builder now includes the option to target users based on their historical behavior.
 For more information on how to create User Behavior Filters, see Targeting your audience by event payloads.
 Note: This feature is currently only available as part of our Early Access program.
-If you would like to have it enabled for your app, contact your Customer Success Manager at firstname.lastname@example.org.
+If you would like to have it enabled for your app, contact your CSM at firstname.lastname@example.org.

 Set campaign trigger

 In the Set Display Triggers section, select the action that triggers the notification and the geoplaces you want to associate with the campaign:

 Step 1: Select the campaign trigger.
 The options are:

 - When user enters a geoplace – the notification is triggered when the user enters the geoplace.

 - When user exits a geoplace – the notification is triggered when the user exits the geoplace.

 Step 2: In the Where geoplace(s) match box, enter the name(s) of the geoplaces you want to use in the campaign.
 As you enter the geoplace name, a list of relevant geoplaces is displayed below.
 Depending on your naming convention and the number of geoplaces you want to include in the campaign, enter all or part of the geoplace name(s) to filter the list until only the geoplace(s) you want to include are displayed.
 Use the View as List or View on Map options to view the geoplaces in list or map view.